CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

-# Hack-A-Bit-2023
+# 💥 Hack-A-Bit-2023 💥

-In the category hack-a-bit (HaB) infastructure you will find the following challenges:
+In the Hack-a-Bit (HaB) category infastructure, you will find the following challenges:

 <ol>
   <li>Captain</li>
   <li>Seashell</li>